VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Alloy.md

 }
 ```

-## Remote Write with basic authentication
+## remote write with basic authentication

 This is the same as the previous configuration but adds the `basic_auth` parameters: